The Many Faces of Man

-However, there are competing theories and it now appears the Out of Africa theory is going to go by the wayside.
+However, there are now competing theories and it appears the Out of Africa theory is going to go by the wayside.
 New discoveries in the past couple of years are changing minds.
-With the major pushback of the timeline for the birth of sapiens going from 200,000 years ago to quite possibly 500,000 years ago it seems more and more likely that the Multiregional or Assimilation model for how Homo sapiens became the last surviving hominin makes more sense.
+With the major pushback of the timeline for the birth of Homo sapiens going from 200,000 years ago to quite possibly starting from the time of divergence of when the Neanderthals and H. sapiens split approximately 800,000 years ago it seems more and more likely that the Multiregional or Assimilation model for how Homo sapiens became the last surviving hominin makes more sense.

 Let’s take a very brief look at each one.

 The Assimilation Model says that archaic humans did indeed first evolve in Africa but their migration into the rest of the world contributed significantly through gene flow to the evolution of other hominin species that lived outside of Africa to the extent that they all evolved in parallel with archaic humans.
-There was a constant gene supply coming out of Africa via migration to enable this instead of some ‘wave’ leaving Africa in a short amount of time.
+There was a constant gene supply coming out of Africa via migration for hundreds of thousands of years to enable this instead of some ‘wave’ leaving Africa in a short amount of time.

 The multiregional model says that Homo erectus migrated out of Africa and subsequently evolved to Homo sapiens because all hominins maintained extensive ties with each other and traded and gene exchanged occurred frequently.
 So basically, all hominins evolved together more or less along the same timeline but sorta with fits and starts which included regional differences.